epsonavy/symfonyHack/README.md

 # symfonyHack
 Here is a dirty-hack to enable doctrine:generate:entities with psr-4.
-Here is a dirty-hack to enable doctrine:generate:entities with psr-4.
+Here is a dirty-hack to enable doctrine:generate:entities with psr-4. or you can download those 3 files to your Symfony

 In Mapping/DisconnectedMetadataFactory.php, line 144 :
 ```